 In 2007, EuPIA decided to collate and make publicly available a list of all the substances used in the manufacture of food packaging inks, with the aim of implementing a transparent tool for packaging converters and brand owners.
 From 2007 to 2013 the list served with useful function, intending to be a reference for competent authorities and other stakeholders.
 Since 2010, the amendment on food packaging inks of the Swiss Consumer Goods Ordinance is in force which contains a positive list of substances which only may be used in the manufacture of food packaging inks marketed in Switzerland.
 Germany follows suit and is discussing a similar approach.
 The consequence of having such listing in national legislation means the EuPIA Inventory List had become superseded by the evolution of legislation and was no longer relevant as an independent, updated document.
 As a result, it was decided at the end of 2013 that the EuPIA Inventory List should be closed as a document, but would be maintained for the purposes of historical reference only.

-EuPIA Suitability List of Photo-Initiators for Low Migration UV Printing Inks and Varnishes
+EuPIA Suitability List of Photo-Initiators for Compliant Printing Inks and Varnishes

-This list comprises photo-initiators suitable for low migration UV printing inks and varnishes.
+This list identifies photo-initiators suitable for compliant UV printing inks and varnishes for the non-contact surface of food contact materials.
 The photo-initiators are clustered into groups according to their toxicological profile and migration potential.